nyc-crh/site/content/gallery/puerto-ricans.md

 >
 > Ohhh, so they Spanish.
 Quite naturally we children began speaking “Spanish” which of course nobody could understand—including us.
 It was the candy store man who explained that these New people came from Puerto Rico not Spain.
 We’d heard of that place in school— This was the 40s keep in mind—the era of Chiquita Banana and Good Neighbor Policy.
 They were eager to tell us about the “Spanish American War” and how Uncle Sam “saved” Cuba, the Philippines, and Puerto Rico from the bad guys.
 Not a word on the Cuban War for Independence or anything like that—just sunshine, Uncle Sam’s heroics, and Chiquita Banana.
 >
-> \*=*Children with Retarded Mental Development, the NYC Board of Education’s term at the time for children with intellectual or developmental disabilities.*
+> \*=*Children with Retarded Mental Development, the NYC Board of Education’s term at the time for children with intellectual or developmental disabilities.
+The term "retarded" is not appropriate for use today.*
 >
 > \*\*=*“people from down south” refers to Black migrants coming to the North from the US South.
 This is a reference to the “Great Migration,” which brought millions of Black Southerners to New York and other northern cities from 1910 to 1970.*
 >